Social Security Disability Attorney

 If you are disabled and can no longer work, you may be entitled to either Social Security Disability Insurance (SSDI) benefits or Supplemental Security Insurance (SSI).
 While both benefits are similar, they have slightly different eligibility criteria.
-Since the Social Security tax funds SSDI, an individual would have needed to pay into this fund during employment to receive benefits.
-Then, the monthly benefit an individual would receive would be based on earning records of the insured worker.
+SSDI is funded through Social Security taxes collected from employees’ pay.
+This means an individual must have been employed and paid into this fund in order to be eligible.
+The monthly benefit an individual receives is based on earning records of the insured worker.

-To receive SSI on the basis of a disability, an individual must have limited income; limited resources; be a US citizen, national, or in a certain category of aliens; and live in the United States or Mariana Islands.
-Monthly payments for SSI varies according to need.
-If you live in Tallahassee or the surrounding areas, and need a social security disability attorney, we help you apply for either SSDI or SSI.
+To receive SSI on the basis of a disability, an individual must have limited income; limited resources/assets; be a US citizen, national, or an eligible alien; and live in the United States or Mariana Islands.
+Monthly payments for SSI vary according to need.
+If you live in Tallahassee or the surrounding areas, and need a social security disability attorney, we can help you apply for either SSDI or SSI.

 Has your claim been denied?

 If you have been denied benefits, you have a chance at appealing your claim.
-The Social Security Administration accepts only roughly 35% of initial applications.
-Appealing your claim gives you the opportunity to explain your case to an Administrative Law Judge during a hearing.
+The Social Security Administration only accepts roughly 35% of initial applications.
+Appealing may give you the opportunity to explain your case to an Administrative Law Judge during a hearing.
 While a claimant may attend a hearing unrepresented, representation from a Social Security disability attorney before the Social Security Administration will relieve the burden of preparing your appeal and may increase the chance of a favorable decision.
 Social Security disability attorney Matt Liebenhaut helps people throughout Tallahassee and the surrounding areas appeal denials.

-The Social Security Administration identifies 165 serious diseases that may qualify an individual to obtain benefits faster than applicants who have a disease.
+The Social Security Administration identifies over 200 serious conditions that may qualify an individual to obtain benefits faster than other applicants.
 The purpose of the Compassionate Allowances list is to help the Social Security Administration fulfill their obligation of quickly providing benefits to those with severe medical conditions.
-If you suffer from a condition on the Compassionate Allowances list, we can help you obtain your disability benefits in a shorter wait time.
+If you suffer from a condition on the Compassionate Allowances list, we can help you obtain your disability benefits in a shorter amount of time.
 To view the list, please visit:http://www.socialsecurity.gov/compassionateallowances/conditions.htm

 Common Mistakes during Application Process

 - Deadlines.
 The Social Security Administration is very strict on deadlines.
 If your initial claim is denied, you have 60 days to submit a written request for reconsideration.
-If your reconsideration request doesn’t grant you a favorable decision, then you have another 60 days to file your appeal.
+If your reconsideration request does not grant you a favorable decision, then you have another 60 days to file your appeal for hearing.
 When an applicant accidentally misses one of these deadlines, they will have to begin the entire application process over again.
-The national average hearing wait time is 11 months.
+The national average hearing wait time is 19.5 months.
 In Tallahassee, it’s 13 months.
-Don’t let your benefits be postponed for another year.
+Accidentally missing an appeal deadline can postpone your benefits for another year.

 - Not enough information.
 Without sufficient knowledge of your past work history, physical limitations, medical information and education, Social Security’s examiners will have a limited ability to understand your claim.
 It is important to provide a proper description of your disability on your initial application to prevent a delay in processing.

 - Necessary documents.
-Gathering necessary documents to submit to Social Security is often difficult and time consuming.
+Gathering the necessary documents to submit to Social Security is often difficult and time consuming.
 The most valuable evidence you can submit are Medical Source Statements from your physicians.
-These statements offer your doctor’s opinion on your conditions and are often weighted heavily by the examiners.
+These statements offer your doctor’s opinion on your conditions and Social Security examiners often weight it heavily.
 Without Medical Source Statements, your claim may not reach its full potential to result in a favorable decision.

 Long-Term Disability Insurance